 - Other people you invite, such as a relative, church member, godparent, or friend.

 - Service providers:

-- The preventive agency case worker, case aide and/or supervisor.
+- The prevention agency case worker, case aide and/or supervisor.

 - Service providers who are already working with your family.